lcdm-uiuc/accy570-fa16/Week1/lesson2.md

 # Week 1 Lesson 2 #
-## The Unix Shell ##
+## Basic Python Programming ##

-In this lesson you will begin working at the Unix prompt in order to understand the bash shell, which is one of the more commonly used interfaces to Unix systems.
+In this lesson, you will learn about the Python Programming Language.
+Specifically, you will learn the basics of Python terminology, and the difference between various kinds of errors you will encounter through coding in Python.
+Next, you will explore the various data types found in Python and learn how to apply simple operations (such as addition, subtraction, etc.) to Python variables.

 ### Objectives ###
 By the end of this lesson, you will be able to:

-- Understand how to work at the Unix command prompt.
+- Know basic Python terminology, such as input, output, debugging, etc.
+- Know the difference between the different types of errors.
+- Write Python statements by using the Notebook interface
+- Describe the basic data types provided by the Python language.
+- Perform basic operations on Python variables.

 ### Time Estimate###